apache/flink/docs/apis/streaming/windows.md

 ### ReduceFunction

+A reduce function specifies how two values can be combined to form one element.
+Flink can use this to incrementally aggregate the elements in a window.

-A reduce function can be specified like this:
+A `ReduceFunction` can be used in a program like this:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">